scoconno/scoconno.github.io/Teaching/Examined/FreeWill/Handout1.md

-## Compatibilism ##

-Compatibilists accept Causal Determinism but they claim that humans are still morally responsible for their behavior and deserving of blame and punishment.
-If a person is morally responsible for their behavior, then they must have control over their own conduct.
-Compatibilists offer an alternative account of Free Will that they hope is a) compatible with Causal Determinism, and b) sufficient for moral responsibility.

-+ Causal Determinism: the facts of the past, in conjunction with the laws of nature, entail every truth about the future.

-*Argument Against Free-Will*

-1. If a person acts of her own free will, then she could have done otherwise.
-2. If determinism is true, no one can do otherwise than one actually does.
-3. Therefore, if determinism is true, no one acts of her own free will.

-**Compatibilists** deny claim 1.
-They offer an alternative account of Free-Will

-**Forking Path (rejected by compatibilists)**

-+ An agent has control over her conduct at a moment in time if she has the ability to select among, or choose between, alternative courses of action, i.e., choose between alternative future paths.

-**Source of Action**

-+ An agent freely does F if 1) F arises from her internal states and character, and 2) are not forced by external conditions or agents.

-####Problems####

-+ Note the distinction between freely *acting* a certain way and freely *choosing* to act a certain way.
-Compatibilists are claiming you act freely when your actions arises from your character.
-But can your actions be free if they you did not freely choose them?
-+ Since the Compatibilist accepts Causal Determinism, they accept that your character is determined by the past.
-+ If your character is shaped by circumstances outside your control, are the actions that arise from your character free?

-##Libertarianism##
+##Libertarianism

+Libertarians try rescue free-will by rejecting Causal Determinism.
+They are committed to the following 4 claims:

-+ Free Will & Causal Determinism are incompatible.
+1. Free Will & Causal Determinism are incompatible.
-+ Free Will requires that we have the power to *choose* between alternative possibilities...(emphasis on freedom of will and not merely of action)
+2. Free Will requires that we have the power to *choose* between alternative possibilities...(emphasis on freedom of will and not merely of action)
-+ Causal Determinism is false.
+3. Causal Determinism is false.
-+ We sometimes act freely.
+4. We sometimes act freely.

+The key claim is, of course, 3.
+Libertarians have argued for it in two very different ways.
+The first argues that humans are not purely physical creatures and that Causal Determinism applies to purely physical things.
+The second argues that proper attention to physics shows that Causal Determinism is false.

+##Option 1: Dualism

+1. The mind/soul/will is not reducible to anything physical.
+2. The mind/soul/will is at least partially the cause of some of our actions.
+3. Thus, some of our actions have non-physical causes.
-**Strategy:** Proper attention to the nature of human persons shows us that our actions are not causally determined.
+4. Thus, some of our actions are not causally determined.

-###Option 1: Physicalism###
+**Problem with 1:** How could a non-physical being be the cause of something physical?

+##Option 2: Physicalism

 + Proper attention to physics shows that Causal Determinism is false.